IBM/k8s-netsim/presentation.md

 1. Not efficient: in terms of performance overheads
 2. No provision for fine-grained policies

-There are other solutions in the market (including our own!)
+There are other solutions in the market that address a different set of tradeoffs

 ---
 ## Bonus round: Service Meshes